 It depends on how long you’re staying, the weather and your activities.
 However, when packing shoes, less is always better, as they’re super inefficient to pack.

 First of all, you should think about the weather.
-If you’re traveling to warmer climates, a pair of flip-flops or sandals is a must.
-(Also, they’re easy to pack) Same goes for cold weather; You should be packing a pair of boots.
+If you’re traveling to warmer climates, a pair of flip-flops or sandals are a must.
+(Also, they’re easy to pack) The same goes for cold weather; You should be packing a pair of boots.
 Make sure to wear the boots on the airplane and pack your lighter pairs in the suitcase to save some space.

 Next, think about your activities.
 Will you be exercising?
 What about hiking and walking long distances?
 Will you be attending a formal event?

 As a rule of thumb, I rarely take more than three pairs of shoes.

 - The first pair is casual.
 A pair of sneakers works perfectly, as they look pretty casual yet are comfortable enough for everyday sightseeing.

 - The second one is either boots or sandals, depending on the climate.

 - For the third pair, I pack sports or hiking shoes.
 I run every other day, so sports shoes are a must for me.

 If you’re doing mostly active stuff, consider leaving the casual shoes behind.
 Take sports/hiking shoes for your activities and flip-flops/sandals for sunbathing, swimming, e.t.c.

 Read Next: 30 Things to Do Before Traveling Abroad